 Blue Diamond

-The Blue Wittelsbach Diamond, a famous colored Golconda Diamond (CHRISTIE’S IMAGES LTD. 2025)
+The Blue Wittelsbach Diamond, a famous colored Golconda Diamond (Christie’s Images LTD. 2025)

 Among the rarest and most revered gemstones on Earth, the blue diamond is the epitome of mystery, luxury, and timeless prestige.
 Its entrancing spectrum—ranging from whisper-soft sky blues to the profound depth of oceanic hues, often tinged with elegant gray undertones—has long enchanted connoisseurs, collectors, and high-jewelry maisons.
-Unlike their colorless counterparts, blue diamonds owe their captivating color to the trace presence of boron, a rare element that bonds with carbon under immense pressure at extraordinary depths—nearly four times deeper within the Earth than most diamonds are formed.
+Unlike their colorless counterparts, these remarkable colored diamonds owe their captivating color to the trace presence of boron, a rare element that bonds with carbon under immense pressure at extraordinary depths—nearly four times deeper within the Earth than most diamonds are formed.

 What Is a Blue Diamond?